 3 to 6

-bone-in pork chops (3/4- to 1-inch thick, around 1/2 pound each) — preferably blade, shoulder, or sirloin chops; rib chops are second best
+bone-in pork chops (3/4- to 1-inch thick, around 8 ounces each) — preferably blade, shoulder, or sirloin chops; rib chops are second best

-Chopped vegetables and fruits, enough to form a layer on the bottom of the slow cooker — like apples, Asian pears, onions, carrots, celery, fennel, potatoes, sauerkraut
+Chopped vegetables and/or fruits, enough to form a layer on the bottom of the slow cooker — such as apples, Asian pears, onions, carrots, celery, fennel, potatoes, sauerkraut

-cooking liquid, like broth, cider, hard cider, white wine, or water
+cooking liquid, such as low-sodium broth, cider, hard cider, white wine, or water

 Shallow dish, if brining